siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 100 Resonant Recognition.md

 - resonance is a strong candidate image for that matching;
 - the recognizing self is a distributed bodily assembly, not a point-reader;
 - dynamic timing, gating, and accumulation likely matter for cognition;
-- microtubules are worth keeping as candidate mechanism, not as doctrinal exclusivity.
+- microtubules are resonant cavities, but not yet grounds for doctrinal exclusivity.

 That is enough for now.